 - Recreation, Park, and Tourism Management (RPTM) Scholarships

-All currently enrolled HHD students, currently enrolled Penn State students intending to transfer to the College prior to Fall 2012, and incoming freshmen and students transferring from a college outside of the Penn State system will be automatically considered for all scholarships and awards for which they are eligible.
-For questions or additional information please contact Doug Ford at email@example.com or 814-863-6790.
+All currently enrolled HHD students, currently enrolled Penn State students intending to transfer to the College prior to the Fall semester, and incoming freshmen and students transferring from a college outside of the Penn State system will be automatically considered for all scholarships and awards for which they are eligible.
+For questions or additional information please contact Doug Ford at firstname.lastname@example.org or 814-863-6790.

 Scholarship awarding is an ongoing process.
 Efforts are made to award scholarships prior to July 1 for the upcoming academic year, but awards may be made throughout the year.
 Only those students who are selected to receive an award will be contacted.
 All students will be notified by mail at their home address.